 Once the 'Deviation Uploader' is open, connect your transmitter to a USB port, and then turn it on while holding down the 'EXT' button.
-On the Devo 12, this is done by holding the trainer switch instead.

 If everything is working properly, you should see the 'Transmitter' change to the type of the connected transmitter.
 If it changes to the wrong transmitter type, stop now and seek help from the forums.
 If it doesn't change, check the system information to see if the device is listed at all.
 If it shows up as an unknown device on Windows, then check your driver installation and try unplugging all other USB devices.
 Take the steps necessary to resolve any connection issues.